lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-For each of these meshes, we get the vertices and the indices and record the commands that will copy from the staging buffer to the destination buffer.
-The
+For each of these meshes, we get the vertices and the indices and record the commands that will copy from the staging buffer to the
-stating buffer for vertices is named `srcVtxBuffer`.
+destination buffer.
+The  stating buffer for vertices is named `srcVtxBuffer`.

 This buffer is created with the `transfer_src_bit` flag (`VK_BUFFER_USAGE_TRANSFER_SRC_BIT`) as its usage parameter.
-With this flag we state that this buffer
+With this flag we state
-can be used as the source of a transfer command.
+that this buffer can be used as the source of a transfer command.
 For the `memFlags` attribute we use the combination of two flags:
-- `host_visible_bit` (`VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`): This means that the memory allocated by this buffer can be mapped and accessed by the CPU.
+- `host_visible_bit` (`VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`): This means that the memory allocated by this buffer can be mapped and accessed
+by the CPU.
 This is what we need in order to populate with the mesh data.
-- `host_coherent_bit` (`VK_MEMORY_PROPERTY_HOST_COHERENT_BIT`): This means that we do not need to execute flushing commands when the CPU writes to this buffer
+- `host_coherent_bit` (`VK_MEMORY_PROPERTY_HOST_COHERENT_BIT`): This means that we do not need to execute flushing commands when the CPU
-or vice versa.
+writes to this buffer or vice versa.

 The GPU-only accessible buffer for vertices is named `dstVtxBuffer`.
-It is created with the `transfer_dst_bit` flag (`VK_BUFFER_USAGE_TRANSFER_DST_BIT`) as
+It is created with the `transfer_dst_bit` flag
- its usage parameter.
-With this flag we state that this buffer can used as the destination of a transfer command.
-We also set the flag `vertex_buffer_bit`
+(`VK_BUFFER_USAGE_TRANSFER_DST_BIT`) as its usage parameter.
+With this flag we state that this buffer can used as the destination of a
- (`VK_BUFFER_USAGE_VERTEX_BUFFER_BIT`) since it will be used for handling vertices data.
-For the `memFlags` attribute we use the `device_local_bit`
+transfer command.
+We also set the flag `vertex_buffer_bit` (`VK_BUFFER_USAGE_VERTEX_BUFFER_BIT`) since it will be used for handling vertices
+data.
+For the `memFlags` attribute we use the `device_local_bit` (`VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT`) flag which states that the memory
- (`VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT`) flag which states that the memory allocated by this buffer will be used by the GPU.
+allocated by this buffer will be used by the GPU.

 Once the buffers have been created we need to populate the source buffer.
-In order to do that, we need to map that memory in order to get a pointer to it so we can upload the data.
-This is done by calling the `map` method on the buffer instance.
-Now we have a pointer to the memory of the buffer which we will use to load the positions.
-After we have finished copying the data to the source buffer we call the `unMap` method over the buffer.
+In order to do that, we need to map that memory in order to get a
+pointer to it so we can upload the data.
+This is done by calling the `map` function on the buffer instance.
+Now we have a pointer to the
+memory of the buffer which we will use to load the positions.
+After we have finished copying the data to the source buffer we call the
+`unMap` function over the buffer.

-When we have processed all the meshes from all the models, we finish the recording and submit the commands to the
+When we have processed all the meshes from all the models, we finish the recording and submit the commands to the queue waiting for them to
-queue waiting for them to be processed.
+be processed.

 The `recordTransfer` function is defined like this: